-Prior to the landing approach, cycle the wing deice boots to shed as much residual ice as possible, regardless of the amount of ice remaining on the boots.
-Stall speeds can be expected to increase if ice is not shed from the deice boots.
+Prior to the landing approach, cycle the wing deice boots to shed as much ice as possible, regardless of the amount of ice remaining on the boots.
+Stall speeds can be expected to increase as much as 15 knots if ice is present on the wings and/or horizontal tail surfaces.